 The 10-page introduction includes a concise history of the early Soviet heavy tank projects, of which only the KV tank went into series production, followed by the universal tank concept which was given up in favour of an uparmed T-34 and the new IS heavy tank.

 The official designations of the main armament mounted in Soviet heavy tanks is mentioned in the introduction, except that the calibre lengths have been ommitted.
-In the case of the 76.2 mm F-32 and F-34 tank guns, the difference in calibre length would have been important to know.
-What is interesting to note is that the F-34 tank gun was designated ZIS-5 when mounted in KV-1 heavy tanks.
+In the case of the 76,2 mm F-32 and F-34 tank guns, the difference in calibre length would have been important to know.
+What is interesting to note is that the F-34 tank gun was designated SiS-5 when mounted in KW-1 heavy tanks.

 The organization and tactical deployment of heavy tank regiments is covered briefly.